vinodtkn/MedallionArchitecture/README.md

 PS: I wouldnt have implemented the whole impact scenarios, you are free to improvise the code from where i have left :)

 # Dataset

+I have commited the dataset in the repository for using it along with the code (gz file), the complete dataset is available in the below link.

 https://www.unb.ca/cic/datasets/andmal2020.html (scroll to the end of the page - check for "Download the dataset" button")